On Boussinesq's equation for water waves: Asymptotics: Sectors I, II, IV, and V

-The derivations of the asymptotic formulas of Theorem \ref{asymptoticsth} for Sectors I, II, and V are long but involve similar steps as the derivation for Sector IV presented in Section \ref{sectorIVsec}.
-In particular, in all these sectors the main asymptotic contributions stem from parabolic cylinder local models.
-For brevity, we do not provide full proofs for Sectors I, II, and V, but only highlight the main differences compared to Sector IV.
+In Section \ref{transitionsec}, we gave a detailed derivation of the asymptotic formula of Theorem \ref{asymptoticsth} valid in Sector III.
+The formulas of Theorem \ref{asymptoticsth} for Sectors I, II, IV, and V can be derived using similar tools.
+Since the derivations are rather long, we do not provide full proofs here but refer to the companion papers \cite{CLsectorI, CLsectorII, CLsectorIV, CLsectorV} for detailed derivations; here we only highlight the main differences compared to Sector III.